dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 Q ≝ ?result.end + !42.end
 ```
 While this could execute correctly in a synchronous system, it could lead to deadlock in an asynchronous system.
-Even in an synchronous system, this example is trick as the choice in `P` and `Q` is coupled.
+Even in an synchronous system, this example is tricky as the choice in `P` and `Q` is coupled.

 __Internal and external choice.__
 Ideally, we want that each choice can be tracked to a single process (internal choice) while the other process learn about it (external choice).